Facebook Advertising Strategies for Franchises: Guide for Success

 Having worked with franchise companies around the world, we here at Reshift Media have seen first-hand that advertising on Facebook and other social networks is much more complicated for franchise organizations then most other corporate structures.
 Having said that, we have also seen how the right approach can make use of the inherent strengths of a franchise structure to achieve incredible business results.
 In this blog post, we will share some of the challenges we have seen franchise organizations face and outline specific strategies you can implement to leverage the power of a franchise system to achieve superior Facebook advertising results.

 This is the first article in a series on the topic of social media advertising for franchises.
-Stay tuned for the next post in this series!
+For best results, we suggest reading each article in the series as follows:

 Why franchise advertising on Facebook is complicated

 A franchise company is different than other organizational structures.
 The biggest difference is that the people running local stores are owners, not managers.
 They are entrepreneurs who have started their own business within a franchise concept to leverage the benefits of an existing brand, processes, supply chain optimization, technology systems, marketing power and other factors.
 From a corporate success perspective, having entrepreneurs “on the ground” is fantastic because their motivation to succeed is incredibly high and they will typically go the extra mile to get the job done.
 However, because the network is made up of entrepreneurs, they often have diverging interests or ideas which can sometimes make it difficult to get the whole company moving in the same direction at the same time.

 In a franchise system, it is often the case that different locations require different approaches.
 What works for one location from an advertising perspective may not work in a different region or even with a different local owner.
 This could involve the offers or discounts being run across different locations, the creative, or even the terminology used.
 For example, a discount on snow tires may work great in Chicago but will likely be less effective in Florida.